Cleft Lip and Palate

 Babies with cleft lip only typically have little feeding difficulty.
 Once the nipple is positioned in the baby’s mouth, they can usually achieve sufficient compression of the nipple against the intact palate.

 Babies with cleft palate—with or without cleft lip—may have more significant feeding difficulty.
-They are unable to separate the nasal cavity from the oral cavity and therefore cannot create the negative pressure necessary for sucking.
+They are unable to separate the nasal cavity from the oral cavity and, therefore, cannot create the negative pressure necessary for sucking.
 In addition, they may have difficulty compressing the nipple to express milk because the palatal surface is not intact.

-Potential problems associated with feeding difficulties include
+Potential deficits associated with feeding difficulties include

 • fatigue due to excessive energy expended during feeding;